ryan-mcclue/ryan-mcclue/src/interview.md

 Only IP headers and below, e.g. TCP/UDP are big-endian/network-byte-order

 * Explain how interrupts work.
 What are some things that you should never do in an interrupt function?
+Can't return or be passed parameters.
+On many processors / compilers, floating point operations are not necessarily re-entrant.
+In some cases one needs to stack additional registers, in other cases, one simply cannot do floating point in an ISR (indicated by common compiler extension __interrupt)

+* What does the following code output and why? void foo(void)
+{
+unsigned int a = 6;
+int b = -20;
+(a+b > 6) ? puts(“> 6”) : puts(“<= 6”);
+}
+Signed and unsigned promoted to unsigned.
+So b will be very large number

+* Comment on the following code fragment? unsigned int zero = 0;
+unsigned int compzero = 0xFFFF; /*1’s complement of zero */
+On machines where an int is not 16 bits, this will be incorrect.
+It should be coded: unsigned int compzero = ~0;

+* What are the problems with dynamic memory allocation in embedded systems? memory fragmentation, problems with garbage collection, variable execution time

+What does the following code fragment output and why? char *ptr;
+if ((ptr = (char *)malloc(0)) == NULL) {
+  puts(“Got a null pointer”);
+}
+else {
+  puts(“Got a valid pointer”);
+}
+result of malloc(0) is implementation defined, so that the correct answer is ‘it depends’. discussion on what the interviewee thinks is the correct thing for malloc to do

 * Where does the interrupt table reside in the memory map for various processor families?

 * Explain when you should use "volatile" in C.
+A volatile variable is one that can change outside the scope of what the compiler can see.
+Compiler must reload the variable every time it is used instead of holding a copy in a register.
+(a) Hardware registers in peripherals (e.g., status registers) (b) Non-stack variables referenced within an interrupt service routine.
+(c) Variables shared by multiple tasks in a multi-threaded application.

+(a) Can a parameter be both const and volatile?
+Explain your answer.
+Yes.
+An example is a read only status register.
+It is volatile because it can change unexpectedly.
+It is const because the program should not attempt to modify it.
+(b) Can a pointer be volatile?
+Explain your answer.
+Yes.
+Although this is not very common.
+An example is when an interrupt service routine modifies a pointer to a buffer.
+(c) What is wrong with the following function?: int square(volatile int *ptr) { return *ptr * *ptr; }
+As value can change at any time, compiler will: int square(volatile int *ptr)
+{
+int a,b;
+a = *ptr;
+b = *ptr;
+return a * b;
+}

+Bit fields are right up there with trigraphs as the most brain-dead portion of C. Bit fields are inherently non-portable across compilers, and as such guarantee that your code is not reusable

 Explain UART, SPI, I2C buses.
 Describe some of the signals in each.
 At a high-level describe each.
 Have you ever used any?
 Where?
 How?
 What type of test equipment would you want to use to debug these types of buses?
 Have you ever used test equipment to do it?
 Which?